Data

 Class

-Disputed word
+Disputed words

 https://w3id.org/contro/data#disputed-words Class